Skip to Main Content

 4. Pork Loin Roast

 Don’t confuse this cut with pork loin chops or tenderloin.
-Pork loin roast is its own delectable cut and comes from the area between the shoulder and the leg.
-The cut is large and very budget friendly and shines when slow-roasted.
+Pork loin roast is its own delectable cut and comes from the area between the shoulder and the leg, offering a substantial portion of lean meat.
+The cut is larger and budget-friendly, making it an excellent option for your family get-together or preparing meals with leftovers.

-While the size of a whole loin roast might seem daunting, you can toss it in a roasting pan or crockpot and forget about it for an hour or so.
+While the size of a whole loin roast might seem daunting, you can toss it in a roasting pan or crockpot and forget about it for an hour or so allowing the meat to retain its natural juices and tenderness while developing a rich, savory flavor.

 What’s for Dinner?
 A traditional oven roast with garlic sauce is an effortless meal that will provide plenty of leftovers.